rmcgibbo/execgraph/README.md

   parallelism.

   Args:
-    num_parallel (Optional[int]): Maximum number of parallel processes to run.
-If not supplied, we'll use 2 more than the number of CPU cores. keyfile (str): The path to the log file.
+    num_parallel (int): Maximum number of parallel processes to run. [default=2 more than the number of CPU cores]. keyfile (str): The path to the log file. remote_provisioner (Optional[str]): Path to a remote provisioning script.
+      If supplied, we call this script with the url of an emphemeral server as the first argument, and it can launch processes that can connect back to this ExecGraph instance's http server to run tasks.
+Note: this package includes a binary called ``execgraph-remote`` which implemenets the HTTP protocol to "check out" tasks from the server, run them, and report their status back.
+You'll need to write a provisioner script that arranges for these execgraph-remote processes to be executed remotely using whatever job queuing system you have though.
+    failures_allowed (int): keep going until N jobs fail (0 means infinity) [default=1].

 def add_task(cmdline, key, dependencies, display):